alexmorley/alexmorley.github.io/_includes/miniproj-intro.md

-Here are a few side projects that I've been working on when I need a break from PhD stuff.
-The links will either take you through to an embedded web-page or a github repo.
-For these projects I mostly use tools/languages that I'm not super familiar with so lots of this is a bit rough around the edges.
+Hey!
+Here are links to some projects I've been working on recently.